kione83/vit-wk2-css/README.md

     You can adjust any aspect of the Box.
 If you need a margin on top, so be it.
 Need padding only on the left or right?
 No sweat.
 When adjusting any feature of the box, you can shortcut following  "top-right-bottom-left".
 This includes borders, radius values, etc. If it applies to the box model, it is top-right-bottom-left.

     You *can* use pixel values, but it is better to use percentage, viewport height (vh), viewport width (vw), rem, or em [more on these later]

+# Exercise
+Using the testing.html file
+- adjust the border of the <td> elements possible value changes: solid, dotted, double, groove, ridge, inset, outset, none, hidden
+- adjust the margin and padding of the <td> elements values can be auto, px, em, rem, (or one of many other values)

+# IDs and Classes
+- a way to select one or more elements by attribute value
+- id is unique, can only be used once on a single page
+- classes identify one or more elements that have a shared class name
+    - these do not have to be the same type of element